hen-wood/meetup-clone/original-schema-and-docs.md

 - Request

   - Method: GET
-  - URL: /api/session
+  - URL: /users/:userId
   - Body: none

-- Successful Response
+- Successful Response when there is a logged in user

   - Status Code: 200
   - Headers: